-School holidays are upon us!
+School holidays are nearly upon us!
 I’m cheering as I love the change of pace.
 Mind you, after a couple of weeks I’ll be booing, desperate for a bit of silence and solitude.

 Anyway, here’s my updated list of our family’s Top Ten Cheap and Free Activities.